Garden Design or Landscaping on a Budget ?

 Garden Design Basics: Site Evaluation, Garden Style and Uses.

 When starting a new or redesigning an established garden it is essential to start with the basics.
 Garden designers will often look at what do they have in the area to be developed that they might wish to keep.
+Garden styles can also be considered with both Japanese Garden Design and Balinese Garden design being big influences in Australia.

 We recently visited a garden that was designed around a 80 year old copper beech.
 The tree was magnificent it provided shade and great color, but it also restricted planting.
 The garden design needed to be sympathetic to the trees needs.
 And small garden design has a different set of principles.